IanTapply22/Origin-Balloons-Logic/README.md

-# Inverse Kinematics - Multi-Part Balloons
+# Origin Balloons Logic - Multi-Part Balloons

 **Description:** An example Java project that demonstrates the usage of inverse kinematics and splines, specifically implementing logic for Origin Realms balloons using the Processing library.